- Allen, Arly "The Boxer and the Duelist: The Origins of the Missouri Prizefight Law of 1874."

 Missouri Historical Review 50 (January 1956): 121-131.

-Many of the State Historical Society’s holdings are included in Merlin, the shared library catalog of the four University of Missouri campuses.
+Many of the State Historical Society’s holdings are included in the SHSMO online catalog.
 The Society holds numerous books and periodicals on the history of sports and recreation in Missouri.
 The broadest subject terms to search under are “Sports” and “Recreation.”
 More specific searches can also be done, such as “Outdoor recreation.”

 The State Historical Society of Missouri’s collection of editorial cartoons began in 1946 with an important donation of works by Pulitzer Prize-winning artist Daniel Robert Fitzpatrick of the St. Louis Post-Dispatch.
 The collection has now grown to more than 8,000 works and includes many other well-known cartoonists such as Bill Mauldin and Tom Engelhardt.
 The works graphically and often poignantly reflect attitudes and opinions on contemporary local, national, and international events.
 Most of the cartoons in the Society's collection that touch upon the sports and recreational activities were drawn by Fitzpatrick and Engelhardt.